Find a Merit Badge

 • 1: Give a short history of fingerprinting.
 Tell the difference between civil and criminal identification.

-• 2: Explain the difference between the automated fingerprint identification systems (AFIS) now used by some law enforcement agencies and the biometric fingerprint systems used to control access to places like buildings, airports, and computer rooms.
+1. Explain the difference between the automated fingerprint identification systems (AFIS) now used by law enforcement agencies and the biometric fingerprint systems used to control access to computers and places like buildings and airports.

 • 3: Do the following: